TollefsonJ/MGP_circle_detection/README.md

 This repository includes a set of Python scripts to:

 1. Download Sanborn map scans using the Library of Congress API (LOC_API.py);
-2. analyze scans for circular features that correspond to FMGP sites (detect_circles_LOC.py); and
+2. Analyze scans for circular features that correspond to former MGP sites (detect_circles_LOC.py); and
 3. Read output images into a dataframe for analysis (files_to_dataframe.py)